 How to make ahead

-Bring back to room temperature before frosting.
-If you frost them while they’re frozen, the frosting may set way too quickly from the cold cake and make it difficult to spread.
+Bring back to room temperature before frosting or frost them while they’re frozen, but work quickly or the frosting may set way too fast from the cold brownies and make it difficult to spread.

 To make the frosting ahead of time: I don’t prefer to make frosting ahead of time as it can be temperature sensitive but it’s doable.
 You can cover it and store it in the refrigerator for a few days or freeze for a few weeks.
 Make sure to bring it back to room temperature before frosting the cake.
 You may have to re-whip it.

 I usually just cover my cakes with a cake dome or place it in an airtight container and store it at room temperature for 1-2 days HOWEVER, cream cheese frosting as to be refrigerated so make sure to store it in the fridge overnight.
 Feel free to bring it back to room temperature before serving though.